 If you take Bible study notes in Obsidian, you know the friction of switching between apps just to look up a verse.
 The Obsidian Bible Reference plugin removes that friction entirely — type double hyphens followed by a reference (like --John3:16) and the full passage appears inline, ready to weave into your notes.^1

-Built by developer Tim under the Antioch Tech banner, this free and open-source plugin (MIT license) supports multiple Bible translations including WEB, KJV, NVI (Spanish), CUV (Chinese), DRB (Douay–Rheims), UBG and BG (Polish), and Korean RNKSV, powered by BibleAPI.com, BollsLifeAPI, and BibleSuperSearch.^2 It works across every platform Obsidian runs on — desktop and mobile, from Windows and macOS to Linux, iOS, and Android.^1 Beyond the core double-hyphen trigger, the plugin offers a Verse Lookup Modal (accessible via command palette or a book icon), a "Verse of the Day" feature, StepBible.org reference links, and customizable formatting options including custom book/chapter tag formatting.^1
+Built by developer Tim under the Antioch Tech banner, this free and open-source plugin (MIT license) supports multiple Bible translations including WEB, KJV, NVI (Spanish), CUV (Chinese), DRB (Douay–Rheims), UBG and BG (Polish), Korean RNKSV, and five Portuguese translations (added June 2026), powered by BibleAPI.com, BollsLifeAPI, and BibleSuperSearch.^2 It works across every platform Obsidian runs on — desktop and mobile, from Windows and macOS to Linux, iOS, and Android.^1 Beyond the core double-hyphen trigger, the plugin offers a Verse Lookup Modal (accessible via command palette or a book icon), a "Verse of the Day" feature, StepBible.org reference links, and customizable formatting options including custom book/chapter tag formatting.^1

 Why Christians Love It"For me it is an invaluable tool in my daily Bible and systematic theology studies.
 Please keep being awesome!" — Chris, sponsor and user^5